Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/support.md

 # \$EIGEN Claim Support

 For any issues concerning \$EIGEN including token claims and stakedrop issues, please visit the stakedrop-support channel in the [EigenLayer Community Discord](https://discord.gg/eigenlayer).
-The EigenFoundation support team can address your question there.
+The Eigen Foundation support team can address your question there.
 Please see docs.eigenfoundation.org for information related to EIGEN token claims.

 Please beware of any fraudulent tokens, dApps, and phishing sites:
 - The only site to claim \$EIGEN is: claims.eigenfoundation.org .